-• Who is my audience: what’s their age, geographic region, demographics, etc.
+• Who is my audience: what’s their industry and demographic statistics.

 • What would this audience find valuable or interesting?

-• Will they really keep and use this product?
+• Will they keep and use my product?

 When you spend some time figuring out who you’re trying to reach, you’re more likely to pick a gift that meets their needs.

 What do you want your promotional piece to accomplish?
 Is it a reminder you’re around?
 An appreciation gift?
 A giveaway?
 When you know what you want your promotion to do, it’s easier to narrow down your options.
-For instance, wine glasses would make a perfect holiday gift or client appreciation promotion.
-But, unless you cater to the wine and restaurant industry, it probably wouldn’t be ideal in a trade show setting (so awkward to lug around).
+For instance, personalized bottles of wine would make a perfect holiday gift or client appreciation promotion.
+But, unless you cater to the wine and restaurant industry, it probably wouldn’t be ideal in a trade show setting (so heavy to lug around).
 Once you know what you want your promotion to do, you can pick what’s appropriate for your goals.